JadingTsunami/SLADE/README.md

 * Add keybind (Ctrl+Shift+E) to toggle last selection
 * Ability to "chop" an ellipse to create semicircles.
 Keybind for the same.
 * Apply SHIFT key when pressed to quick texture seaches.
+* Add color for sectors with "secret" special (not BOOM generalized sector compatible).